tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 * _Provide tables or other visual aids as needed for clarity in your discussion._

 ### Problem 1
-Here is the initial goal and state.
+Below are the initial goal and state for Problem 1.
+This problem is relatively simple as it only involves 2 cargos, 2 airplanes, and 2 airports (JFK, SFO).

 ```
 Init(At(C1, SFO) ∧ At(C2, JFK)